alphagov/transformation-dashboard/_posts/2000-01-08-rural-support.markdown

 challenges: |
   - Scalable deployment practices
   - Aligning timings of Verify programme to service’s beta phase
-  - Building a new service in line with evolving CAP regulations
+  - Building a new service in line with evolving CAP and EU regulations

 next-steps: |
   - Prepare for Digital by Default Service Standard assessment in December before moving to public beta